python-can-define-radio/sdr-course/classroom_activities/210-GNU-Radio-FM-Receiver.md

 ## Discussion

 - You'll notice that sometimes you need to move the antenna to ensure good reception.
 Watching the Waterfall can help with seeing how good your reception is.

+- In our experience, the osmocom Source's Bandwidth parameter only works if you set it during runtime.
+Ask if you'd like to know details.